pulumi/docs/quickstart/part2.md

     Permalink: https://pulumi.com/lindydonna/s3website/s3website/website-testing/updates/1
     ```

-1. To see the name of the bucket that was created, run `pulumi stack export`.
+1. To see the name of the bucket that was created, run `pulumi stack output`.
 Note that an extra 7-digit identifier is appended to the name.
 All Pulumi resources add this identifier automatically, so that you don't have to manually create unique names.

     ```bash
     $ pulumi stack output